smarie/python-mini-lambda/docs/index.md

  * or to provide users with the capability to write custom validation functions, in particular using lambdas. *Drawback*: the `lambda x:` prefix has to be present everywhere, and users still have to write the exception messages for validation failures.

-The `mini_lambda` library provides an answer to the second item: it allows developers to write simple functions
+The `mini_lambda` library provides an answer to the second item: it allows developers to write simple functions with a subset of standard python syntax, without the `lambda x:` prefix.

 Although initially developed in the context of validation, this library is now fully independent and can serve other use cases.